Nonmonotone subgradient methods based on a local descent lemma: Upper- functions and the descent lemma

-Let us present some examples that reveal that the class of upper-$\mathcal{C}^2$ functions naturally appears in several contexts in optimization.
-The first example illustrates the preservation of the notion under addition, multiplication by scalars, and composition. \begin{example}[Operations over upper-$\mathcal{C}^2$ functions] It is easy to prove that the class of upper-$\mathcal{C}^2$ is stable under addition and multiplication by positive scalars (see, e.g., \cite[Exercise 10.35]{MR1491362}).
+\begin{example}[Operations over upper-$\mathcal{C}^2$ functions] It is easy to prove that the class of upper-$\mathcal{C}^2$ is stable under addition and multiplication by positive scalars (see, e.g., \cite[Exercise 10.35]{MR1491362}).
 It is also closed under composition of upper-$\mathcal{C}^2$ and $\mathcal{C}^{1,+}$ functions.
 More precisely, given a function $\Phi$ that is $\mathcal{C}^{1,+}$ around~$\bar x$, and an upper-$\mathcal{C}^2$ function $\varphi $ around $\Phi(\bar x)$, then the function $ \varphi \circ \Phi$ is upper-$\mathcal{C}^2$ around $\bar x$.
 Indeed, it follows from Proposition \ref{p:deslemma} that $\varphi(u)= \kappa \|u\|^2 -h(u)$ locally around some neighborhood $V$ of $\Phi(\bar x)$.
-Then, on some neighborhood of~$\bar x$, one has $\varphi ( \Phi(x)) = \kappa \|\Phi(x)\|^2 -h(\Phi(x)) $, which is the difference of a differentiable function with locally Lipschitz gradient and a prox-regular function, since $h\circ\Phi$ is prox-regular due to \cite[Proposition~2.3]{MR2069350}. \end{example} The second example shows that some of the difference of convex functions studied in the literature also belong to the class of upper-$\mathcal{C}^2$ functions. \begin{example}[Difference of a $\mathcal{C}^{1,+}$ function and a convex function] First, let us notice that Proposition~\ref{p:deslemma}\ref{it:p25-iv} tells us that the difference of a $\mathcal{C}^{1,+}$ function and a continuous convex function (actually a prox-regular function) is indeed upper-$\mathcal{C}^2$.
+Then, on some neighborhood of~$\bar x$, one has $\varphi ( \Phi(x)) = \kappa \|\Phi(x)\|^2 -h(\Phi(x)) $, which is the difference of a differentiable function with a locally Lipschitz gradient and a prox-regular function, since $h\circ\Phi$ is prox-regular due to \cite[Proposition~2.3]{MR2069350}. \end{example} The second example shows that some of the difference of convex functions studied in the literature also belong to the class of upper-$\mathcal{C}^2$ functions. \begin{example}[Difference of a $\mathcal{C}^{1,+}$ function and a convex function] First, let us notice that Proposition~\ref{p:deslemma}\ref{it:p25-iv} tells us that the difference of a $\mathcal{C}^{1,+}$ function and a continuous convex function (actually a prox-regular function) is indeed upper-$\mathcal{C}^2$.
 In the particular case where the differentiable function is also convex, this encompasses a class of difference of convex functions whose minimization has been addressed by several numerical methods in recent years (see, e.g., \cite{ferreira2021boosted,Artacho2019,AragonArtacho2018} and the references therein).
-Nonetheless, such works crucially rely on this decomposition to be available, which is not always easy to disclose (see, e.g.,~\cite{MR873269,MR1377085}). \end{example}
+Nonetheless, such works crucially rely on this decomposition to be available, which is not always easy to disclose (see, e.g.,~\cite{MR873269,MR1377085}).
+Finally, let us emphasize that not every upper-$\mathcal{C}^2$ function is necessarily DC, since its domain need not be convex.
+For instance, the function $\varphi : \mathbb{R} \setminus \{0\} \to \mathbb{R}$ defined by

+is $\mathcal{C}^{1,+}$ around every point of its domain, but it cannot be decomposed (globally) as the difference of two convex functions.